 Obsessive thoughts are repeated and unpleasant intrusive thoughts, images or urges that pop into our mind involuntarily.
 Everyone experiences intrusive thoughts, but people with OCD can become preoccupied with these thoughts.

 Compulsions are the things we do to try and stop obsessive thoughts from coming true.
 These compulsions are often repeated many times and can take several hours each day.
 Common examples of compulsions include checking (e.g. checking doors, electrical equipment) and cleaning (e.g. hand washing).

 Up to one million people in the UK live with some form of OCD.
-Fortunately there are well-established and effective ways of helping.
+Although most people with OCD know that their compulsions can be excessive, they nonetheless feel unable to control their thoughts or their behaviour.
+Fortunately, there are well-established and effective ways of helping.
 The National Institute of Health and Care Excellence (NICE) recommend cognitive behaviour therapy (CBT) for OCD.

 What is the OCD clinic?

-Although CBT is helpful for the majority of people who have OCD not everyone benefits.
-A third to a half of people find they are not helped.
+Although CBT is helpful for the majority of people who have OCD not everyone will benefit: a third to a half of people find that CBT does not help to address their OCD symptoms.
 To improve care for people with OCD we are involved in a number of research projects.
-Clients attending the clinic will be offered the opportunity to take part in these research projects if they so wish.
-Taking part in these projects is optional.
+Clients attending the clinic will be offered the opportunity to take part in these projects if they wish to; however, this is entirely optional.